Cepheid Metallicity in the Leavitt Law (C-MetaLL) survey: IX. Metallicity dependence of Period-Wesenheit relations based on a homogeneous spectroscopic sample: Variations from the baseline

 \subsection{Use of F-mode pulsators only}

-To investigate the impact of using 1O-mode pulsators with fundamentalized periods together with F-mode DCEPs, we re-run the PWZ calculations using only the latter.
+To investigate the impact of using 1O-mode pulsators with fundamentalised periods together with F-mode DCEPs, we re-ran the PWZ calculations using only the latter.
 Of the 183 F-mode DCEPs in our sample, only 173 have usable parallaxes.
-The results of the calculations are shown in Fig.~\ref{fig:parameterComparisonPlot} and in the upper part of Table~\ref{tab:parameterComparison}.
-The adoption of the reduced sample produces essentially i) errors larger by a factor of 1.5 or more on all the parameters; ii) $\gamma$ values much more negative (larger in absolute value) compared with the baseline calculation; iii) parallax ZP counter-correction much larger (even positive) than the baseline PWZs.
-We interpret these findings as the result of a reduced sample.
-Indeed, since the overall relative error on the parallaxes for most of the C-MetaLL sample stars are of the order of 10-15\%, with an increase towards the most metal-poor objects (see Fig.~\ref{fig:parallaxError}), we need to use a larger sample to compensate the reduced precision of the parallaxes with the statistics.
+The results of the calculations are shown in Fig.~\ref{fig:parameterComparisonPlot} and in the middle-top part of Table~\ref{tab:parameterComparison}.
+The adoption of the reduced sample essentially produces: i) errors larger by a factor of 1.5 or more on all the parameters; ii) $\gamma$ values much more negative (larger in absolute value) compared with the baseline calculation; iii) parallax ZP counter-correction much larger (even positive) than the baseline PWZs; and iv) low values for the LMC distance modulus.
+We interpret these findings as resulting from the reduced sample size.
+Indeed, since the overall relative error on the parallaxes for most of the C-MetaLL sample stars is of the order of 10-15\%, with an increase towards the most metal-poor objects (see Fig.~\ref{fig:parallaxError}), we need to use a larger sample to compensate for the reduced precision of the parallaxes with the statistics.
 In other words, currently, using the F-mode pulsators alone is not feasible.

-\subsection{Use of the total metallicity [M/H] instead of [Fe/H].}
+\subsection{Use of the total metallicity [M/H] instead of [Fe/H]}

 It is usual to express the metal abundance in terms of [Fe/H], i.e. the difference of the logarithm of the iron over hydrogen abundance ratios measured in the atmosphere of the target star and the Sun.
 This is based on the assumption that the solar heavy element distribution is universal.
 However, we have known for a long time that this is not always the case.
-For example, metal-poor stars in the Galactic halo show various degrees of enhancement of the so-called $\alpha$ elements (e.g. O, Ne, Mg, Si, S, Ca, Ti) compared with the Sun \citep[see e.g. Chapter 8 of ][for a general discussion]{SalarisCassisi2005}.
+For example, metal-poor stars in the Galactic halo show various degrees of enhancement of the so-called $\alpha$ elements (e.g. O, Ne, Mg, Si, S, Ca, and Ti) compared with the Sun \citep[see e.g. Chapter 8 of ][for a general discussion]{SalarisCassisi2005}.
 The amount of this enhancement can be of the order of [$\alpha$/Fe]$\sim$0.3-0.4 dex.
 In these cases, one should consider using the total metallicity [M/H] instead of [Fe/H].
-As demonstrated by \citet{Salaris1993}, the net effect of including the [$\alpha$/Fe] enhancement is to simulate a larger metallicity that, according to \citet{Salaris1993}, can be computed from the relation:
+As was demonstrated by \citet{Salaris1993}, the net effect of including the [$\alpha$/Fe] enhancement is to simulate a larger metallicity that, according to \citet{Salaris1993}, can be computed from the relation